 Avoid standing water, such as in bird baths, flower vases, or humidifiers.

 Wear gloves when gardening or cleaning up after others, especially small children.

-Consult your doctor before receiving any type of immunization or shot, such as flu or pneumonia shots.
+Talk with your doctor before getting any type of immunization or shot, such as flu or pneumonia shots.

 What are the symptoms of an infection?

-If you experience any of the following symptoms, consider it a medical emergency and contact your doctor right away, before taking any medications.
-If you are unable to reach your doctor, go to the emergency room because infections can spread rapidly in a patient with a low white count.
-The following are signs and symptoms of a possible infection:
+If you have any of these symptoms, consider it a medical emergency and contact your doctor right away, before taking any medicines.
+If you are unable to reach your doctor, go to the emergency room because infections can spread rapidly in a person with a low white count.
+These are signs and symptoms of a possible infection:

 Fever over 100.4°F (38.0°C)

 Chills, especially chills that cause your body to shake

 Loose bowel movements

 Frequent rush to urinate or burning with urination